 Africa’s second-smallest country is one of its most beautiful – yet many people haven’t even heard of it.
 Located 130 miles off the west coast of Africa, the two-island nation of São Tomé and Príncipe (STP) sits just above the equator.
 Known as the Chocolate Islands due to its many cocoa plantations, it consists of two volcanic archipelagos.
 Lapped by clear turquoise waves, STP is safe, welcoming, and packed with cultural and geographical treasures.

-The islands were uninhabited until they were discovered by the Portuguese in 1470, and while most of the 200,000-strong population live on São Tomé, only 8,000 reside on Príncipe.
+The islands were uninhabited until they were discovered by the Portuguese in 1470, and while most of the 200,000-strong population lives on São Tomé, only an estimated 8,000 reside on Príncipe.
 This unspoiled island is a mysterious Lost World where you can trek through jungles, swim in pristine waters, and spot all kinds of birds.
-São Tomé is home to the dreamy Lagoa Azul lagoon as well as Pico Cão Grande, a huge, volcanic rock that breaks through the jungle canopy like a skyscraper.
+São Tomé is home to the dreamy Lagoa Azul lagoon and Pico Cão Grande, a huge, volcanic rock that breaks through the jungle canopy like a skyscraper.

 Final thoughts…